jagotu/BACIL/thesis_text/thesis_text.md

 * instead of an unspecified version of the mono runtime, we used .NET 6.0.301 to get the reference performance
 * our system was different, sporting an AMD Ryzen 7 PRO 4750U with 8 cores and 16 virtual threads, a Base Clock of 1.7GHz and boost up to 4.1GHz, featuring 32 GB of RAM and running Windows 10
-* to get the "interpreter only mode" results, we used the `--engine.CompileOnly=` argument when launching, resulting in no methods getting compiled
+* we ignored "interpreter only mode" results -- the interpreter was tailored for partial evaluation, so the slowdowns in interpreter mode are usually more than 200x; we don't see value in precisely benchmarking such a glaring difference

+It wasn't obvious if CIL-level optimizations were enabled when compiling the tests in Hagmüller's work.
+For that reason, we measured both the debug (unoptimized) and release (optimized) compilation configurations.

 The tests were run on: